CarlosR135/my-brilliant-website/README.md

 ![print](/assets/images/readme/acreee.png)
 ![print](/assets/images/readme/acroo.png)

-After our visitor course consults our product, you can then proceed with your appointment!
+After checking our offers, you can proceed with your appointment!

 ![form](/assets/images/readme/form.jpeg)

 ![back](/assets/images/readme/action.jpeg)

+Creator Goals:

+- Provide a goods service for users;
+- Create a web-page simple and responsive for the users can use anywere and anytime;

 List of technologies used:

 - HTML
 - CSS
+- Gitpod
+- Github
+- VisualStudio
+- Cutting tool
+- Google Dev Tools

 ____________________________________________________